nathanpitman/Personal-Website/src/content/pages/about.md

 ---
-title: A little bit about nathan
+title: A bit about nathan
 description: Nathan Pitman is Managing Director of Citation Group’s eLearning Division, with a career in interactive design and development spanning three decades — from early web pioneer to agency founder to senior leader.
 Based in